 “I haven’t been everywhere, but it’s on my list” (Susan Sontag)

-I am a freelance travel and nature photographer from Spain who has had the privilege of travelling around the world since 1998 collecting an extensive and hopefully strong set of images of people, places, wildlife and landscapes across eighty countries in all continents.
+I am a freelance travel and nature photographer from Spain who has had the privilege of travelling around the world since 1998 collecting an extensive and hopefully strong set of images of people, places, wildlife and landscapes across more than ninety countries in all continents.

-"It is my hope that people realise we are privilegesd to have such a beautiful planet and we should work to protect it.
-For many years in my career as an engineer I tried to do my bit for the workd and future generations by developing renewable energy projects"
+“It is my hope that people realise we are privileged to have such a beautiful planet and we should work to protect it.
+For many years in my career as an engineer I tried to do my bit for the world and future generations by developing renewable energy projects”.

 I was not quite ready to take the final step to become a travel photographer, but in May 2007 following a number of trips to Europe and three consecutive trips to India, I went travelling around the world for nearly two years in Asia, Australasia, North America and Africa.

 “Everywhere is walking distance, if you have the time” (Stephen Wright)

 It was during this first round the world trip, and particularly in India where I learned to watch and wait for life.
 All good photos start with a great journey, and journeys open the heart, the mind and the eyes.
 During this fourth trip to India I got really inspired and made the decision to pursue a career as a travel photographer and follow in the footsteps of three generations of photographers in my family.
 Since that trip, I have been drawn back to Asia again and again, lured by its people, architecture, temples, ceremonies, festivals, its colours and smells.